Skip to main content

 curl --cookie "access_token=Clearly A Wrong Key" http://localhost:3000

-#> Invalid or expired API Key
+#> Missing or invalid API Key

 Authenticate only certain endpoints